ekstep-sp/speaker-diarization/README.md

 * After a while you can visit localhost:3200/index.html to see if your files are properly diarized and visible.
 The data set will be available under the name of the folder you used.
 For example if your folder name was source_files then in the above url, the data will be available under the name source_files only

+# 2. To perform speaker Diarization using Zoom Apis
+* The process of diarization is a little bit trickier as compared to the above two modules.
+However, it is much accurate the other two methods.
+* Follow [this url](https://docs.google.com/document/d/1yvUdaCtF4wa1nbc5s9l_5JeDtXglquKyDl2UISVYrL4/edit?usp=sharing) to get started with speaker diarization using zoom apis

- # 2. To Perform Speaker Diarization using Diarization Visualizer utility (cloud utility)
+ # 3. To Perform Speaker Diarization using Diarization Visualizer utility (cloud utility)
  * There is another, more easier way to see speaker diarization work with some additional information, however this functionality can only diarize one file at a time.
 The advantage is that the status of diarization can be seen here using the utility.
  * The process is almost similar except few changes, obviously the installation step has to be performed before proceeding
  * Visit the link localhost:3200/cloud-utility/index.html and you will see the module which will help you diarize the audio files.